hsaturn/TinyMqtt/README.md

   proxy for clients that are connected to it.
 - zeroconf, this is a strange but very powerful mode where all brokers tries to connect together on the same local network.
+- small memory footprint (very efficient topic storage)

+## Limitations

+- Max of 255 different topics can be stored (change index_t type to allow more)
+- No Qos because messages are not queued but immediately sent to clients

 ## Quickstart